Weighted Lying Hip Abduction

 Weighted Lying Hip Abduction Instructions

-6. Repeat for the desired number of reps, then switch sides.
+6. Complete reps, then switch sides.

 Weighted Lying Hip Abduction Form & Visual